ocean-tracking-network/2024-symp-ecr-setup/setup.md

 ## Datasets and Code

 There are four sets of data and code you will need for the ECR Workshop.
-Each corresponds to a lesson from a different presenter.
+Each one of these corresponds to a lesson from a different presenter.

 Where the code is supplied as a ZIP archive, download it from the provided link and extract it to a location of your choice.